Ladbaby/InsRec/README.md

 Neural network training is powered by [PyOmniTS](https://github.com/Ladbaby/PyOmniTS) framework.

+The training procedure for existing models on OpenMIC-2018 dataset is detailed here.

 #### Obtain OpenMIC Dataset

 Download the dataset from [here](https://zenodo.org/records/1432913), and place the extracted result under `backend/storage/datasets/OpenMIC`.